-Traverse Tanzania, Zambia, the Democratic Republic of Congo (DRC) and Angola on Rovos Rail - the only passenger train to travel the famous east-to-west copper trail.
+Traverse Tanzania, Zambia, the Democratic Republic of Congo (DRC) and Angola on the only passenger train to travel the famous east-to-west copper trail.
 Enjoy safaris in Tanzania and Zambia, a city tour of Lubumbashi in the DRC and join the Benguela line for short walking tours detailing Angola's recent history.

-Pullman Suite: Used on short journeys, the cabins feature an en-suite bathroom with shower, toilet and basin.
+Pullman Suite: Used on short journeys, cabins feature an en-suite bathroom with shower, toilet and basin.
 During the day, the suites have a comfortable sofa-seat with a conversion to double or twin beds (side-by-side or upper and lower bunks) for the evening.

 Royal Suite: Takes up half a carriage with its own private lounge area and en-suite bathroom with Victorian bath, separate shower, toilet and basin.
 Accommodates one or two passengers in double or twin beds and includes a bar fridge filled with the on-board beverages of the passengers choice.